openalea/scipack/doc/doc_numpy/contents.rst

 Module description
 ==================

-This is an OpenAlea package that interface some
-`Numpy <https://numpy.org/>`_ functionalities
-as nodes in VisuAlea.
+This is an OpenAlea package that interfaces some `Numpy <https://numpy.org/>`_ functionalities as nodes in VisuAlea.